We’ve already covered (and you’ve already read) why video content is a crucial component of any worthwhile marketing plan.

 At least directly.

-Most assume (rightly so) that every video should end with a prompt to buy, call or visit a website.
+Most assume (rightly so) that every video should end with a prompt to buy, call or sign up.

 But here’s the thing: Most people will do that without being told to if they like what they see.